orsonteodoro/gcf2/README.md

 * FORCE_PREFETCH_LOOP_ARRAYS -- Force use of GCC so that -fprefetch-loop-arrays is utilized.
 It is mutually exclusive with USE_CLANG_CFI which has a higher precedence to reduce the attack surface.
+* GCF_BOLT_PREP -- Prepares packages with static-libs for use with the BOLT post-link optimizer used to optimize app packages.
+(EXPERIMENTAL)
 * GCF_CFI_DEBUG -- Sets to print Clang CFI violations.
 Disable in production.
 * GCF_SHOW_FLAGS -- Display the contents of all *FLAGS
 * GIB_PER_CORE -- Number of gigabytes (GiB) per core used to check swap